OscarAspelin95/bioinformatics_with_rust/src/main/nucleotides/3_3_entropy.md

 # Entropy
 Typically, one associates entropy with the physical term for the measure of disorder.
-In bioinformatics, entropy can be applied to nucleotide sequences in order to quantify the diversity or randomness of nucleotide sequences.
+In bioinformatics, entropy can be used for quantifying the diversity or randomness of nucleotide sequences.

 Although there are different kinds of entropies, the *Shannon* entropy is probably the most famous one.
 It is defined by the following equation: